 - For extended use, you want to ensure that the sleeping surface is comfortable.
 Choose the Air-Topped Fold-Out Mattress Sleeper, the Pull Out, Pop Up Sleeper, or the Solid Platform, Foam Mattress Sleeper.

 - For infrequent use, a standard fold-out sleeper sofa may be fine.

 - What is the size of the room?
 How much space do you have to fold out the sleeper mattress?
 How much space do you have for the width of the piece?

 - Fold-out sleepers take up the most space when made into a bed.
 If space isn’t an issue, then choose any of the sleeper styles.

-- If space is tight, choose the Pull Out, Pop Up Sleeper or the Comfort Sleeper.
+- If space is tight, choose the Pull Out, Pop Up Sleeper or the Solid Platform, Foam Mattress Sleeper.
 Make sure to get the dimensions of the piece and measure it out in the room just to make sure.

 - If width is an issue, choose a sleeper that comes in a twin (chair) or full (small sofa) size.

 Three Good Solutions for BOTH Sofa and Sleeping Comfort